 Now that you have both in front of you, look at your goals and try to figure out if you need any values, but they’re not on your list.

 For example, let’s say that one of your goals is to run a marathon.
 It’s a part of your vision’s overall health and wellness section where you decided that you want to lose weight and become stronger and healthier.
-You want to introduce running as a part of your daily routine, and running a marathon is the ultimate motivational target.
+You have studied the benefits of running and you want to start running and include this type of exercise as a part of your daily routine.
+The ultimate motivational target in this context could be to one day run a marathon.

 What are the things that you need to accomplish this?
 I’d say at least: